Parth2412/HLF-Prereqs/README.md

 cd scripts
 sudo -E ./caserver-setup.sh
 ```
-This will download the binaries of the certification authority for the hyperledger fabric.
+This will download the binaries of the Certification Authority for the hyperledger fabric.

 #### For Installation of JQ - The commandline JSON Processor
 ```